Problem Solving Plants for Slopes & Banks

 Phlox subulata forms shallow roots and their horizontal stems root easily thus its common name creeping phlox.
 Their evergreen foliage remains attractive throughout the year and their spring blooms are nothing short of beautiful.

 Daylilies form a dense mat and are ideal for erosion control as the roots trap run off water which it then uses during dryer spells.
-A short growing reblooming daylily as as Happy Returns or Going Bananas would be a good choice.
+A short growing reblooming daylily as Happy Returns would be a good choice.

 Other groundcover considerations: